Chaaampy/toad.css/README.md

 ## Website

-This project is available online at [I'm an inline-style link](http://toadcss.tonyevariste.com/)
+This project is available online at [toadcss.tonyevariste.com](http://toadcss.tonyevariste.com/)